 Occasionally, a high dosage of magnesium from supplements or medications can cause mild symptoms of an overdose, including diarrhea, nausea, and stomach cramps.

-The following forms of magnesium are most likely to cause these symptoms:
+The following forms of magnesium are

 - magnesium carbonate